Seeds Fincap Secures $6 Million In Series A Funding From Lok Capital

-Seeds Fincap Pvt.
-Ltd. , an MSME focused financial institution with presence in six states through a network of 72 branches, has raised its Series A1 round funding from Lok Capital.
+(MENAFN- ForPressRelease) New Delhi, India: Seeds Fincap Pvt.
+Ltd., an MSME focused financial institution with presence in six states through a network of 72 branches, has raised its Series A1 round funding from Lok Capital.
 The investment will be used as growth capital by the company to accelerate expansion in existing and new geographies in the upcoming fiscal year.

 Lok Capital has committed to invest INR 500 million in Series A, of which the first tranche of INR 320 million has been closed.
 Bolstering its capabilities and laying the foundation for transformative growth, this financial boost not only strengthens SEEDS's financial prowess but also stands as a resounding endorsement of the institution's unwavering dedication to promoting financial growth.